-- (a) labour demand, including the ability for labour (including specialists) to be drawn from the existing local, regional and state workforce, and the potential effects this may have on local and regional businesses - (b) raw input demand, including the ability for existing local, regional and state suppliers to provide relevant raw and manufactured inputs - (c) the anticipated value of offsets required for all components of the proposed project. - 9.142 Provide a demand analysis as justification for the scale and scope of the project, relative to the demand scenarios examined in section 9.138, with sensitivity analysis for potential changes in silica sand product prices. - 9.143 Undertake a regional impact assessment (RIA) that quantifies the employment by industry (including an estimate of supply chain employment) and value-added contribution of the project to the local, regional and state economies.
-The RIA is to estimate the changes in key indicators including: - (a) gross regional product - (b) gross state product - (c) employment by industry - (d) gross value added by industry. - 9.144 Undertake a cost-benefit analysis (CBA) that identifies the structure of the project and the relevant direct costs and benefits from the project.
-The CBA is to consider: - (a) key construction inputs and milestones in the form of a project timeline - (b) relevant renewal costs related to the project (including projected repair/replacement of infrastructure) - (c) operational costs, including all input costs of production - (d) costs associated with environmental management, monitoring, mitigation and offsets associated with the project, including abatement of greenhouse gas (GHG) emissions - (e) benefits, including revenue projections (and stipulating unit/price assumptions) - (f) expected project life and any residual value over the assessment period. - 9.145 The CBA should also consider all direct private, indirect, and external social costs and benefits.
-These would include: - (a) external net benefits to third parties who are providing inputs to the project - (b) external net costs (to third parties, community, local and State Government) as a direct result of the project - (c) comparisons of all direct, indirect and external costs and benefits and valuing those direct, indirect and external costs and benefits in monetary terms - (d) assumptions for benefits and costs, including risk assessments - (e) all beneficiaries (e.g. individuals, the community, local and state government) of the project. - 9.146 Consistent with requirements of 6.15(c) and 6.15(d), justify the proposed project configuration using a CBA, considering any alternative sites, alignments and/or designs for project components and infrastructure, including shared use of common user infrastructure with nearby mines/projects, which provide for lower impact.
+- 9.156 Identify the net economic impacts of the proposed project on the local and regional area and the State, ensuring the analysis is consistent with the Economic Impact Assessment Guideline. - 9.157 The economic impact assessment is to address matters including, but not limited to: - (a) labour demand, including the ability for labour (including specialists) to be drawn from the existing local, regional and state workforce, and the potential effects this may have on local and regional businesses - (b) raw input demand, including the ability for existing local, regional and state suppliers to provide relevant raw and manufactured inputs - (c) the anticipated value of offsets required for all components of the proposed project. - 9.158 Provide a demand analysis as justification for the scale and scope of the project, relative to the demand scenarios examined in section 9.153, with sensitivity analysis for potential changes in silica sand product prices. - 9.159 Undertake a regional impact assessment (RIA) that quantifies the employment by industry (including an estimate of supply chain employment) and value-added contribution of the project to the local, regional and state economies.
+The RIA is to estimate the changes in key indicators including: - (a) gross regional product - (b) gross state product - (c) employment by industry - (d) gross value added by industry. - 9.160 Undertake a cost-benefit analysis (CBA) that identifies the structure of the project and the relevant direct costs and benefits from the project.
+The CBA is to consider: - (a) key construction inputs and milestones in the form of a project timeline - (b) relevant renewal costs related to the project (including projected repair/replacement of infrastructure) - (c) operational costs, including all input costs of production - (d) costs associated with environmental management, monitoring, mitigation and offsets associated with the project, including abatement of greenhouse gas (GHG) emissions - (e) benefits, including revenue projections (and stipulating unit/price assumptions) - (f) expected project life and any residual value over the assessment period. - 9.161 The CBA should also consider all direct private, indirect, and external social costs and benefits.
+These would include: - (a) external net benefits to third parties who are providing inputs to the project - (b) external net costs (to third parties, community, local and State Government) as a direct result of the project - (c) comparisons of all direct, indirect and external costs and benefits and valuing those direct, indirect and external costs and benefits in monetary terms - (d) assumptions for benefits and costs, including risk assessments

-- 9.147 Where the project proposes infrastructure to be permanently owned by a public sector entity or a government-owned corporation,48 the CBA should demonstrate how the infrastructure will provide a net economic benefit to the region and the State for its design life, including during project operations and following the cessation of mining. - 9.148 Discuss any economic aspirations identified through engagement with Aboriginal and Torres Strait Islander peoples that are enabled via the project, especially for areas where native title exists.
-Where agreements have been entered into with Aboriginal and Torres Strait Islander peoples, describe the net benefit provided by these agreements and how they align with any identified economic aspirations.49
+- (e) all beneficiaries (e.g. individuals, the community, local and state government) of the project. - 9.162 Consistent with requirements of 6.15(c) and 6.15(d), justify the proposed project configuration using a CBA, considering any alternative sites, alignments and/or designs for project components and infrastructure, including shared use of common user infrastructure with nearby mines/projects, which provide for lower impact. - 9.163 Where the project proposes infrastructure to be permanently owned by a public sector entity or a government-owned corporation,53 the CBA should demonstrate how the infrastructure will provide a net economic benefit to the region and the State for its design life, including during project operations and following the cessation of mining. - 9.164 Discuss any economic aspirations identified through engagement with Aboriginal and Torres Strait Islander peoples that are enabled via the project, especially for areas where native title exists.
+Where agreements have been entered into with Aboriginal and Torres Strait Islander peoples, describe the net benefit provided by these agreements and how they align with any identified economic aspirations.54